Originally published November 22nd, 2022

 On top of this, package your products carefully to reduce the risk of damage and sparking a potential investigation from Amazon.

-Reason 3: “customerorders” Status - Your Product was Purchased
+Reason 3: “customer orders” Status - Your Product was Purchased

 This is the “Reserved” status that is the least of your worries, as it only lasts as long as when a customer makes a purchase and the product finally ships out.
+These are active customer orders waiting to be fulfilled.

-As I mentioned earlier, when a customer makes a purchase, sometimes it will be under this status, but can also fall under “FC Processing” status in a few cases (but it seems like a rare occurrence these days).
+As I mentioned earlier, when a customer makes a purchase, sometimes it will be under this status, but can also fall under FC Processing status in a few cases (though that seems like a rare occurrence these days).

 Reserved Inventory Report - How to Check Specific Reserved Status of Your Products